Captee for macOS

 Why is Captee not in the Share menu?

-When Captee is first installed, you will need to enable the permission to let it be included in the Share menu.
-The following steps illustrate how to enable Captee for the Share menu.
+When Captee is first installed, you'll need to enable the permission to let it be included in the Share menu.
+The following steps illustrate how to enable this.

-There are no actions to be done in the pop-up.
-Press the Done button at the bottom of the pop-up window to dismiss it.
+Press the Done button at the bottom of the pop-up window to dismiss it, then quit the Settings app.

 Where is the native macOS Share Menu on Chrome and why can't I share selected text from it?